 In 2006, Dr. MacInnis completed a four month externship at an eye clinic in Salt Lake City, Utah where he dealt with multiple ocular diseases, with a concentration on glaucoma, cataracts, and macular degeneration.
 He was also part of a group chosen to attend a continuing education course at Alcon laboratories in Forth Worth, Texas dealing with therapeutic pharmaceuticals and has attended a specialty contact lens course at the Johnson and Johnson facilities in Jacksonville, Florida.

-In regards to dry eye disease, Dr MacInnis is one of two optometrists east of Ottawa to be part of MyDryEye, “Canada’s premiere network that connects patients suffering from dry eye disease with practitioners who are able to help.”
+In regards to dry eye disease, Dr MacInnis is one of the first optometrists east of Ottawa to be part of MyDryEye, “Canada’s premiere network that connects patients suffering from dry eye disease with practitioners who are able to help.”
 He is also one of Atlantic Canada’s representatives at Allergan’s Optomize round table group, a national collection of optometrists discussing new treatment options and protocols for dry eye disease.

 Dr. MacInnis served as president of the Nova Scotia Association of Optometrists (NSAO) from 2012-2014.
 He has previously been a chair or committee member for the NSAO’s Children’s Vision, Practice Innovation, Occupational Vision, and Canadian Optometric Education Trust Fund committees.
 He was a part of the Clinical Advisory Group for the province’s Drug Information System and he continues to train future optometrists by hosting 4th year optometry students for their clinical rotations.